Travis County assistance programs.

 St. Mary, Our Lady Of The Lake Catholic Church - Provides financial assistance with rent, utilities (electricity, gas, water and propane), food vouchers and gasoline.
 Holiday gifts may also be provided too.
 6100 Lohman Crossing Rd., Lago Vista, Texas 78645.
 Phone (512) 267-0091

 St. Elizabeth Catholic Church - Programs administered include emergency financial assistance with water bills, electric, gas, and prescription bills.
 Also may provide clothing and household goods vouchers.
 The church also operates a food pantry onsite providing non-perishable food, over-the-counter medicine, baby formula and hygiene products.
-1520 N. Railroad Ave. , Pflugerville, Texas 78660.
+1520 N. Railroad Ave., Pflugerville, Texas 78660.
 Call (888) 801-7837

 Family Support Services Division, East Rural Community Center Manor - This Travis County government supported agency has several locations around the region.
 The addresses are below.
 Programs can provide emergency grants and financial assistance with basic needs.
 Get help with items such as rent, security deposits, mortgage, transitional housing, utilities gas bills, electric and water expenses.
-In addition, apply for grocery store vouchers for food or prescription vouchers.
-The locations are:

 • 600 W. Carrie Manor St., Manor, Texas 78653, dial (512)272-5561